 For veneer treatment, each veneer shall be treated with a proprietary preservative approved under AS/NZS 1604.3.
-A proprietary water repellent shall be applied to all external surfaces of the plywood panel in the factory, not each veneer.

-For envelope treatment, panels and battens shall be treated with a proprietary preservative approved under AS/NZS 1604.3 and AS/NZS 1604.1 respectively and with a proprietary water repellent that penetrates the plywood and battens to the same depth as the preservative.
+For envelope treatment, panels and battens shall be treated with a proprietary preservative approved under AS/NZS 1604.3 and AS/NZS 1604.1 respectively.